On groups with Schottky set boundary: Introduction

 \section{Introduction}

 Convergence group actions on the 2-sphere were introduced by Gehring and Martin in \cite{GM1} and have been studied extensively since then.
-It was conjectured in \cite{martin:skora} that every faithful convergence group action $G$ on $S^2$ by orientation preserving homeomorphisms is \emph{covered} by the induced action of a discrete group of $\Isom(\mathbb{H}^3)$ on $S^2$, i.e., there exist a Kleinian group $K$, an isomorphism $\rho : K\to G$ and a degree 1 map $\phi:\hat{\mathbb{C}} \to S^2$ such that the following diagram commutes :
+It was conjectured by Martin and Skora in \cite{martin:skora} that every faithful convergence group action $G$ on $S^2$ by orientation preserving homeomorphisms is \emph{covered} by the induced action of a discrete subgroup of $\Isom(\mathbb{H}^3)$ on $S^2$, i.e., there exist a Kleinian group $K$, an isomorphism $\rho : K\to G$ and a degree 1 map $\phi:\hat{\mathbb{C}} \to S^2$ such that the following diagram commutes:

 This remains open.
-This conjecture is closely related to Cannon's conjecture \cite{Cannon91}, which asserts that a hyperbolic group with 2-sphere boundary is virtually a discrete group of $\Isom(\mathbb{H}^3)$.
-Cannon's conjecture is a particular case of the previous one when the action is faithful on its boundary and orientation preserving.
+This conjecture is closely related to Cannon's conjecture \cite{Cannon91}, which asserts that a hyperbolic group with 2-sphere boundary is virtually a discrete subgroup of $\Isom(\mathbb{H}^3)$.
+Indeed, if a hyperbolic group $G$ acts faithfully on its Gromov boundary $\partial G$ and $\partial G = S^2$, then Martin and Skora's conjecture posits that its finite index subgroup of orientation preserving elements is conjugate to a Kleinian group.

 Here we are dealing with the case of relatively hyperbolic groups, and specifically those whose boundaries are {\it topological Schottky sets}.
 These are defined and described in Section \ref{sec:topschott}.
 Some familiar examples are the Sierpi\'nski carpet and the Apollonian gasket.
 Our motivation for studying those groups is essentially twofold.
 Firstly, there are many examples of groups that admit a peripheral structure for which their boundary is a topological Schottky set, cf. Theorem \ref{thm:infty}.
 Secondly, the relatively hyperbolic groups with these boundaries are all conjectured to be virtually discrete subgroups of $\Isom(\mathbb{H}^3)$, see \cite{hruska:walsh}.
 Here we show that many relatively hyperbolic groups with boundaries that are topological Schottky sets are virtually discrete subgroups of $\Isom(\mathbb{H}^3)$.
 Furthermore, we say which Kleinian groups arise when the boundaries are certain types of topological Schottky sets.